terrychild/my.friend.chris/README.md

 # Escape
 Escape is a simple web based maze game.

-It is a simple project for me to experiment with
+It is a simple project for me to experiment with:
  * JQuery
  * JavaScript canvas
  * SourceTree/GitHub.